Did you know that the health of your mouth affects the health of your entire body?

 Although each form of the disease has different treatment needs and underlying causes, if untreated they all result in high blood sugars and put you at greater risk for oral issues.

-High blood sugars can lead to gum disease, and gum disease can cause high blood sugars, which can lead to gum disease, which can cause….see how this works?
+High blood sugars can lead to gum disease and cavities.
+The presence of gum disease can affect blood sugars.
+It’s a two-way street.
 If you have diabetes, you cannot afford to ignore your oral health!

 You do not have to suffer from oral health problems just because you have diabetes!